ivanVolodkin/ivanVolodkin.github.io/index.md

 ## About Me
 I study at the third year of the Belarusian State University at the Faculty of Radio Physics and Computer Technologies.
-I am fond of programming enough time and want to continue to develop and gain new knowledge in the development of modern web applications sphere.
-I also want to systematize my knowledge and to learn more from people that have already been out there.I have a litlle bit of experience of working with an application in the C# programming language and .NET Framework.
+I am fond of programming enough time and want to make progress in order to gain new knowledge in the development of modern web applications sphere.
+I also want to systematize my knowledge and to learn more from people that have already been out there.
+I have a litlle bit of experience of working with an application in the C# programming language and .NET Framework.

 ***